Exercise a high degree of caution in Belgium due to the threat of terrorist attack.

 Fax: +32 2 286 0576

 Enhanced security is in place at the Australian Embassy in Brussels.
 Do not bring luggage to the Embassy.
-All visitors to the Embassy are subject to increased security screening.
+Visitors to the Embassy are subject to increased security screening.

 If you are unable to contact the Embassy in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.